tofumatt/Prey-Fetcher/README.markdown

 # Prey Fetcher
 ## Push your tweets to your iPhone

 Prey Fetcher is a _free and open source service_ that pushes new tweets and direct messages to your iPhone, iPod Touch, or iPad.
 It requires [Prowl](http://prowl.weks.net), an iPhone Growl client.
-Prey Fetcher uses Twitter's REST and Streaming APIs to deliver fast DM & list notifications and _instant_ notifications of mentions.
+Prey Fetcher uses Twitter's REST and Streaming APIs to deliver fast list notifications and _instant_ notifications of DMs and mentions.

 ## Requirements